What Does Tulip Flower Mean and Symbolise?

 A Tulip floral tattoo is mostly chosen by those who wish to embody their timeless beauty and refined grace.
 In a much deeper understanding, Tulipa flower tattoos express very deep love and passion yet are kind and tender.

 Tulips are among the most popular flowers in the world.
-The flowers make an excellent ground cover flowering plant or potted plant perfect for homes or recreational parks!
+The flowers make an excellent and beautiful addition to your garden as a ground cover flowering plant or potted plant perfect.

-They also make gorgeous bouquets of vase arrangements.
+They also make a gorgeous tulip bouquet or a vase arrangement.
 Tulips were all-around floral decors for bridal bouquets, wedding designs, and even baby showers!

-During the early 17th century, young women would crush the petals of red Tulips and rub the dye onto their cheeks as a blush!
+During the early 17th century, young women would crush the petals of red tulips and rub the purple dye onto their cheeks as a blush!
 Another benefit of doing this was the wonder of clearing up any spots on the face!

-Because of its extreme price way back, Tulips were often not used for medicinal purposes.
-For those who could afford it, a poultice was made from crushed petals as a remedy for burns, rashes, bites, and stings.
+Because of its extreme price way back, tulips were often not used for medicinal purposes.
+For those who could afford it, a poultice was made from crushed petals as a remedy for burns, skin rashes, bites, and stings.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.